 • Life-saving equipment that is available and operational

-Additional information on swimming pool water and safety can be found the Florida Department of Health’s Swimming Pool website.
+Additional information on swimming pool water and safety can be found on the Florida Department of Health’s swimming pool webpage.

 Residents are urged to avoid contact with floodwaters which come from an overflow of any body of water including rivers, lakes, or the Gulf of Mexico.
 Floodwater may contain fecal matter from sewage systems, septic overflow, agricultural waste, and industrial waste.
 Floodwaters also mask debris, downed powerlines, animals, and other hazards.